28 février 2006

 Shortbread tartlets with Anko and summer fruits

 First, time I head about Red bean custard, I was somewhat disgusted.
 I pictured the type of red beans used for chilies and a tonne of sugar - not the ideal combination.
 Then, a handful of friends and I were brave enough to try it in a Japanese restaurant and we were all surprised and happy to find out it was so delicious.
-The type of bean used is actually Adzuki, a japanese bean - which make it quite tricky to spot because all packets were labelled in Japanese in the shop.
-I was confused and did not know what packet to chose!
+The type of bean used is actually Adzuki, a japanese bean -...
+[Lire la suite]

 22 février 2006